From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Exporting data from Excel to CSV or HTML files is a simple process that can be useful in a variety of situations.
 Whether you are sharing data with colleagues, importing data into another application, or just want to back up your workbook.
 Exporting to these formats can be a convenient way to do so.

-Tips for data export
+Tips for exporting data from Excel

 Here are a few tips to keep in mind when exporting data from Excel: